Skip to content

 poly docs flows functions topics

-Resource-specific documentation is available for agent settings, voice settings, chat settings, flows, functions, topics, entities, handoffs, variants, SMS templates, variables, speech recognition, response control, and experimental config.
+Resource-specific documentation is available in the reference section: agent settings, voice settings, chat settings, flows, functions, topics, entities, handoffs, variants, SMS templates, variables, speech recognition, response control, and experimental config.

 This is the core build phase.
 Create a branch, edit resources locally, track changes, and push them back.